 But, most importantly, I learned my heart’s desires.

-To conclude, if I don’t write, I don’t know who I am.
+If I don’t write, I don’t know who I am.

-You must prioritize your life.
+It would help if you prioritized your life.
 Create a plan that works.
 It should have things you do daily, weekly, and yearly.
 What about your finances?
 Get your house in order.
 Your plan must have play incorporated as well.